mrocklin/blog/_posts/work/2014-12-27-Towards-OOC.md

 ND-Arrays
 ---------

-I'm doing this because I want to encode out-of-core ND-Array algorithms.
+I want to encode out-of-core ND-Array algorithms as data.
-I've written a few functions that create dask-style dictionaries to help me describe a decently large class of computations.
-What follows is a specific example of using dask graphs for the specific application of arrays.
-All core ideas lie above.
+I've written a few functions that create dask-style dictionaries to help me describe a decent class of blocked nd-array computations.

+The following section is a specific example applying these ideas to the domain of array computing.
+This is just one application and not core to the idea of task scheduling.
+The core ideas to task scheduling and the dask implementation have already been covered above.

 ### Getting blocks from an array

-First, we need to break apart a large possibly out-of-core array into blocks.
+First, we break apart a large possibly out-of-core array into blocks.
-Although this all works with out-of-core arrays we'll use an in-memory numpy array with examples.
-Jump to the end if you'd like to see an OOC dot product.
+For convenience in these examples we work in in-memory numpy arrays rather than on-disk arrays.
+Jump to the end if you'd like to see a real OOC dot product on on-disk data.

 We make a function `ndget` to pull out a single block